jgaa/stbl/README.md

 Some pages, like "About" are special in the way that you probably want a link to them from the menu, rather having them listed by date.

-Stbl has a special template for such pages, striping them for metadata about authors and tags.
+Stbl has a special template for such pages, stripping them for metadata about authors and tags.
 You can even add them to the menu right in the articles header.

 Example: